 - Sew a corner triangle to each outer diagonal quilt block edge, matching the finger pressed fold to the middle seam of the block.
 The tips of triangles will extend past block edges.

 - Press the seam allowances towards the corner triangles and trim dog ears.

 We chose a narrow border print for the inner border of this table runner and decided not to add more borders.

 Experiment with your fabrics.
 Lay your border fabrics next to the quilt top and play with the arrangement, flipping fabrics back and forth and trying different widths until you find a combination that suits you.

 If you use a border print, be sure to allow a 1/4" seam allowance on each side of the stripe when you cut it out.

-- Use my quilt border instructions to determine the correct length required for the table runner's long and short borders.
-Cut two borders of each length
+- Use our quilt border instructions to determine the correct length required for the table runner's long and short borders.
+Cut two borders of each length.

 - If a border print isn't quite long enough to extend the entire length of the table runner's longest edge, piece strips together.
 Cut two segments of a border stripe in the same way.

 - Align the stripes' right sides together, adjusting positions until their motifs match exactly.
 Use straight pins to keep fabrics from shifting and sew the two together with a 1/4" seam allowance.